foundation/panini/readme.md

 # Shipyard

-A super tiny (<2KB) static site generator for use with Gulp.
+A super tiny flat file generator for use with Gulp.
 It compiles a series of HTML *pages* using a common *layout*.
 These pages can also include *partials*, or external *data* as JSON or YAML.

+Shipyard isn't quite a full-fledged static site generator&mdash;rather, it solves the very specific problem of assembling flat files from common elements.

 ## Usage